 You can remove it using a gravel vacuum.
 Directly place the tip of the siphon over the gravel for a few seconds to suck up the detritus.

 A well-arranged aquascape may be too delicate to be gravel vacuumed.
 You can use the technique where you hover over the substrate and twirl the vacuum.

 Slightly disturb the detritus through twirling and fanning motions.
 Allow the flow of water into the gravel vacuum to pick up the loose debris.

 We should not do total removal and cleaning of gravel on a weekly basis because the gravel also contains beneficial bacteria.
 The best way to prevent your gravel from being dirty is by avoiding overfeeding your fish.
 Give the amount your betta can finish in 2 minutes once or twice a day.
 Take out any uneaten food.

 An aquarium clean-up crew can be beneficial to the health of your tank.
 A mystery snail and some red cherry shrimp will help eat any leaf debris from live plants and uneaten food.
 This will keep water and substrate cleaner.

 Check online regarding tank mates for betta fish.
 Be sure that your clean-up crew is compatible with Betta fish.
 Betta fish may get curious and try to eat red cherry shrimps, but these are usually fast enough to dart away.
 A mystery snail has a shell it can retreat into if ever your Betta fish tries to give it a nibble.

 Cleaning frequency: Every week

-Algae is one of the pesky problems that makes people quit the hobby.
+Algae is one of the pesky problems that make people quit the hobby.

-Keep in mind that algae is part of nature and a small amount of algae will not harm your Betta.
+Keep in mind that algae are part of nature and a small number of algae will not harm your Betta.
 The widespread presence of algae is a sign of an imbalance and is not a pleasant sight to behold.